 Kuhn's Wildlife Management Area: Located on Farm to Market Road, this area is great for both hiking and mountain biking.

-Kootenia National Forest:West of town, towards Libby, the Kootenia National Forest offers a variety of hiking trails, probably the most popular being Kootenia Falls.
+Kootenai National Forest:West of town, towards Libby, the Kootenai National Forest offers a variety of hiking trails, probably the most popular being Kootenai Falls.

 There are so many places to bike in the area!
 Whether you are a seasoned mountain or road biker or just looking to get some exercise and see some beautiful country, there is a trail for you!
 Here are some links to help you plan your next excursion.